 Training Coordinator, ELIXIR-FI, Finland;

-Staff Scientist, Cancer Research Center Consejo Superior de Investigaciones Cientificas & University of Salamanca, Spain;
+Staff Scientist, Cancer Research Center Consejo Superior de Investigaciones Cientificas; University of

-Head of Training, SIB Swiss Institute of Bioinformatics;
+Head of Training, SIB Swiss Institute of Bioinformatics, Switzerland;

 Venkata Pardhasaradhi Satagopam